isomerpages/moe-ast-moehc/_school-histories/Schools/Northland Secondary School.md

 #### **School History**
 Established in 1994, Northland Secondary School is a government co-educational secondary school located at 3 Yishun Street 22.

-In 2014, Northland Secondary School was accorded the Learning for Life Programme, ‘Game for Life’, which uses sports and physical activities to prepare students for life as they develop strong social-emotional competencies.
-In 2016, the school was accorded the Applied Learning Programme, ‘Gerontology and Geriatrics – Health Care for the Elderly’.
-It introduces students to biological, cognitive and social aspects of aging, and how best to support the elderly in the management of diseases and disabilities, starting with those in their immediate families and the community.
+In 2014, Northland Secondary School was accorded the Learning for Life Programme, ‘Game for Life’, which uses sports and physical activities to prepare students for life as they develop strong social-emotional competencies.&nbsp;In 2016, the school was accorded the Applied Learning Programme, ‘Gerontology and Geriatrics – Health Care for the Elderly’.
+It introduces students to biological, cognitive and social aspects of aging, and how best to support the elderly in the management of diseases and disabilities, starting with those in their immediate families and the community.&nbsp;

 In 2017, Northland Secondary School and North View Secondary School merged to form the current Northland Secondary School, which is located at its current premises.
 The merged school adopted the Chinese name of North View Secondary School, 德贤中学.